 - Oven Temperature: at a low temperature of 325 degrees Fahrenheit, this temperature bakes the crackers slowly so that the crackers in the center of the pan are just as crisp as the ones on the outer edges.
 Also, it ensures the crackers are dry and crisp.

 - The Bake: you’ll bake the crackers on two sheet pans.
-I found my oven bakes crackers more evenly when baking one sheet pan at a time, even after rotating two pans, and changing their position in the oven.
+I found my oven bakes crackers more evenly when baking one sheet pan at a time.
 If you can bake the pans side by side, or one sheet pan at a time, all the better.

 Ingredients